Butitdoesntevenmatter/autoruns-windows-persistence/README.md

 ---

 ## Key Takeaways
-- Terminating a process is not enough — persistence can bring it back
+- Terminating a process is not enough, persistence can bring it back
 - Autoruns helps identify hidden autorun entries
 - Understanding startup locations is essential in Incident Response